ibm-cloud-docs/containers/cs_storage_portworx.md

 One of the biggest challenges when you run stateful apps in a cluster is to make sure that your container can be rescheduled onto another host if the container or the entire host fails.
 In Docker, when a container must be rescheduled onto a different host, the volume does not move to the new host.
 Portworx can be configured to run `hyper-converged` to ensure that your compute resources and the storage are always placed onto the same worker node.
 When your app must be rescheduled, Portworx moves your app to a worker node where one of your volume replicas resides to ensure local-disk access speed and best performance for your stateful app.
 Running `hyper-converged` offers the best performance for your pods, but requires storage to be available on all worker nodes in your cluster.

 You can also choose to use only a subset of worker nodes for your Portworx storage layer.
 For example, you might have a worker pool with SDS worker nodes that come with local raw block storage, and another worker pool with virtual worker nodes that do not come with local storage.
 When you install Portworx, a Portworx pod is scheduled onto every worker node in your cluster as part of a daemon set.
 Because your SDS worker nodes have local storage, these worker nodes are included into the Portworx storage layer only.
 Your virtual worker nodes are not included as a storage node because of the missing local storage.
 However, when you deploy an app pod to your virtual worker node, this pod can still access data that is physically stored on an SDS worker node by using the Portworx daemon set pod.
 This setup is referred to as `storage-heavy` and offers slightly slower performance than the `hyper-converged` setup because the virtual worker node must talk to the SDS worker node over the private network to access the data.

-**What limitations must I plan for?** </br>
-Portworx is available for standard clusters that are set up with public network connectivity.
-If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint enabled, you cannot use Portworx unless you open up all egress network traffic on TCP port 443, or enable the public service endpoint.